marxjmoura/admin4b/README.md

 ## Bugs and features

-Please, fell free to [open a new issue](https://github.com/marxjmoura/admin4b/issues) here on GitHub.
+Please, fell free to [open a new issue](https://github.com/marxjmoura/admin4b/issues) on GitHub.

 ## License